-Once changed, the setting is remembered for all messages - past, present, and future.
-The setting does not, however, affect the playback speed of messages listened to from email.
+Once changed, the setting is remembered for all messages.
+However, this setting does not affect the playback speed of messages listened to from email.

-* All voicemail-only users access their voicemail as if checking voicemail from off-campus. *
+Note: All voicemail-only users access their voicemail as if checking their voicemail from off-campus.

-* Email integration is only available for faculty and staff phone numbers - general purpose and student phone numbers are not eligible at this time. *
+Note: Email integration is only available for faculty and staff phone numbers; general purpose and student phone numbers are not eligible for integration.